 BC Calculus is a three-semester sequence, which includes the material covered in the Advanced Placement BC Calculus syllabus.
-This course will cover the foundations of calculus including concepts and applications of rates of change, derivatives, anti-derivatives, and limits.
+This course, along with BC Calculus II/III, will cover the same content as the three-semester BC Calculus sequence.
+The pace of these courses will be much faster, and there will be even greater expectations on students to assist in developing the theory through small and large group interactions, both in and out of the classroom.
+This course will cover the foundations of calculus, including concepts and applications of rates of change, derivatives, anti-derivatives, and limits, and begin work on concepts and applications of integrals.
 With help from technology, these will be seen from graphical, numerical, and analytic points of view.

-MAT321 (Fall) MAT322 (Spring) BC Calculus BC Calculus II (core)

-Grade Level: Sophomore/Junior/Senior

-Length: One Semester

-Credit: 0.50

-Prerequisite: BC Calculus I
+MAT371 (Fall) BC Calculus II/III (core) Grade Level: Junior/Senior Length: One Semester Credit: 0.50 Prerequisite: BC Calculus I/II and recommendation of Instructor and Mathematics Operational Coordinator.